-Kylie Jenner & Travis Scott Reportedly Plan To Have 50/50 Custody Of Daughter, Stormi Webster
+Kylie Jenner & Travis Scott Reportedly Plan To Share Custody Of Daughter, Stormi Webster

 While Jenner and Travis have been together for a little over two years, this reportedly isn’t their first time breaking up.
 The couple has reportedly taken breaks from each other in the past, but it reportedly isn’t clear if they will give their relationship another shot.

 This is Jenner’s second high-profile relationship.
-The businesswoman previously dated rapper Tyga from 2014-2017.
+The businesswoman previously dated rapper Tyga from 2014 to 2017.